History and Highlights

 The Maine Music Society has performed in venues all around Central Maine, but has recently found a home base at the The Franco Center in Lewiston.
 This beautifully-renovated space, formerly St. Mary’s Roman Catholic Church, provides a venue that is both rewarding for performers and comfortable for audience members.

-The Maine Music Society operates from the office of L/A Arts at 221 Lisbon Street, Lewiston.
+The Maine Music Society operates from the office of SmART Management at 46 Cedar Street, Lewiston.
 Leadership is provided by the Artistic Director, the Board of Directors and volunteers from the general community.
 Concert patrons, other individuals, local professionals, businesses and corporations provide vital financial support.
 Together, all these members of the Maine Music Society "family" contribute to its continuing vitality.